buildbot/buildbot/master/docs/manual/concepts.rst

 Such a project would run two schedulers, both pointing to the same set of builders, but could provide an ``is_nightly`` property so that steps can distinguish the nightly builds, perhaps to run more resource-intensive tests.

 Some projects have different build processes on different systems.
-Rather than create a build factory for each slave, the steps can use buildslave properties to identify the unique aspects of each slave and adapt the build process dynamically.
+Rather than create a build factory for each worker, the steps can use worker properties to identify the unique aspects of each worker and adapt the build process dynamically.

 .. _Multiple-Codebase-Builds: